0xsend/send-earn-contracts/docs/send-earn-affiliates.md

 # Send Earn Affiliates

 Send Earn's affiliate program allows users to earn a share of interest fees by referring others. **IMPORTANT: Fees are ONLY taken from generated interest - never from the initial deposit amount.
-Your principal is always safe.**
+Your principal is always safe.** When a user deposits into a Send Earn vault, the vault mints shares of the vault to the user.

+> [!INFO]
-Affiliate is synonymous with referrer in this documentation.
+> Affiliate is synonymous with referrer in this documentation.
 Affiliates earn yield from their referrals deposits.

 ## Types of Vaults